VincentVanCode101/GoCrawlDeepl/README.md

 ```bash
 runWithOutXclip.bat "word to translate"
 ```
-this bat-script is written by Chat-GPT since I have to clue amount .bat scripts and no way of testing them (just get yourself a unix-based OS and be happy)
+this bat-script is written by Chat-GPT since I have to clue about `.bat` scripts and no way of testing them (just get yourself a unix-based OS and be happy)

 # Note for future Chris that still uses i3: